ABSN—Accelerated Bachelor of Science in Nursing

 As a graduate from our Accelerated BSN program, you are prepared to embark on a successful new career in nursing.

-Our five-quarter (summer to summer) full-time program is designed for students who are self-motivated, detail-oriented, self-reflective and strongly committed.
+Our four-quarter (autumn to summer) full-time program is designed for students who are self-motivated, detail-oriented, self-reflective and strongly committed.
 A solid foundation of science and humanities prerequisite coursework sets you up for success in our program.

 The Accelerated BSN program includes: